Ruslan13135/homework3/README.md

-# homework 1 and 2 and 3
+# homework from 1 to 3